 This single frugal tip and trick will save you thousands of dollars each year!

-Unfortunately, cooking at home is becoming less and less common each year; at the same time, the rise of the fast food and convenience food industry grows.
+Unfortunately, cooking at home is becoming less and less common each year; at the same time, the rise of the fast food and convenience food industry has grown.

 You can’t be a thrifty person unless you know the basics of cooking.